A universal speed limit for spreading of coherence: METHODS

 \subsection{The scaling exponent $\beta$}

 In the main paper we show that our data is consistent with $\beta =1/2$.
 Here we provide additional analysis to confirm this.

 First, at long times $\ell^{1/\beta}(t)$ is $\propto t - t ^*$ only for the correct $\beta$.
-We perform such linear fits for all our 14 data series (see Fig.~\ref{fig:3}) assuming different values of $\beta$, and in Extended Data Fig.~\ref{fig:S2}{\ba} show the combined $\chi^2$ values for all 14 fits, which show a clear minimum near $1/\beta =2$.
+We perform such linear fits for all our $13$ data sets (see Fig.~\ref{fig:3}) assuming different values of $\beta$, and in Extended Data Fig.~\ref{fig:S3}{\ba} show the combined $\chi^2$ values for all $13$ fits, which show a minimum at $1/\beta \approx2$.

 Second, ignoring the linear-fit quality for different $\beta$ values, for self-consistency $\upd \ell^{1/\beta}/ \upd t$ should be $\propto (na)^{1-1/(2\beta)}$ [Eq.~(\ref{eq:Ddim})], so $C = (na)^{1/(2\beta)-1}\upd \ell^{1/\beta} /\upd t $ should be independent of $na$.
-Fitting $C \propto (na)^{\gamma}$ for all 14 data sets, we obtain $\gamma (\beta)$ shown in Extended Data Fig.~\ref{fig:S2}{\bb}.
+Fitting $C \propto (na)^{\gamma}$ for all $13$ data sets, we obtain $\gamma (\beta)$ shown in Extended Data Fig.~\ref{fig:S3}{\bb}.
 We see that the results are self-consistent ($\gamma = 0$ within errors) only for $\beta = 0.50(3)$.